-If you were recently diagnosed with diabetes or have a history of poorly managed diabetes, Dr. Tachibana or Dr. Park would recommend that you schedule diabetic foot exams twice a year or once a quarter.
+If you were recently diagnosed with diabetes or have a history of poorly managed diabetes, Dr. Tachibana will recommend that you schedule diabetic foot exams twice a year or once a quarter.

 Of course, anytime you’re experiencing signs and symptoms of a diabetic foot wound, you should come into Nippon Medical Office right away.
-Dr. Tachibana and Dr. Park might recommend getting fitted for custom orthotics or diabetic shoes to prevent foot wounds.
+Dr. Tachibana might recommend getting fitted for custom orthotics or diabetic shoes to prevent foot wounds.

 Nippon Medical Office offers comprehensive diabetic foot care.
 Whether you’re due for a routine exam or need to be seen for a foot wound, book an appointment online or over the phone today.